 - Do we allow a user to be associated with more than one tenant?

-This series of posts will tackle (using code samples) the main multi-tenant authentication SaaS capabilities, from the very basic to the most advanced.
+This series of posts will tackle (using code samples) the main multi tenant identity management SaaS capabilities, from the very basic to the most advanced.

-In a nutshell, JWT is a token generated by the server which includes several claims and payload which represents the user and the characteristics of the token (such as when it was issued, when it expires etc.)
+In a nutshell, JWT is a token generated by the server which includes several claims and a payload that represents the user and the characteristics of the token (when it was issued, when it expires, etc.).
+The structure of JSON Web Tokens is fixed and made up of Headers, Dynamic Payloads, and Signatures (xxxxx.yyyyy.zzzzz).

-That token is sent to the client upon login and needs to be sent back to each of the servers (or microservices) upon each request which requires valid authentication.
+That token is sent to the client upon login and needs to be sent back to each of the servers (or microservices) upon each request, which requires valid authentication.
+But wait a moment.
+If the token is visible on the client side (and the client can decode it), what about the security aspect?
+What is stopping the client from generating tokens and impersonating other users?

 And this is one of the reasons we like JWT so much.
-The rise of microservices generated the need to decentralize authentication and verification mechanisms — and JWT based authentication matches this need like a glove.
+The rise of microservices created the need to decentralize authentication and verification mechanisms — and JWT based authentication matches this requirement like a glove.

-The contents of JWT tokens for Multi Tenant SaaS
+The Contents of JWT tokens for Multi Tenant SaaS Applications

 When a user logs into the application, we would want to add to the JWT the notion of the tenant in order to make sure that after the verification of the JWT token, we are in the correct context of the tenant and we aren’t exposing our application to cross-tenant security issues.